brown-ccv/react-volume-viewer/README.md

   /** The model to be displayed and it's related information */
   model: PropTypes.shape({
     /**
-   * The current color map applied by the transferFunction REQUIRED
+     * The current color map applied by the transferFunction.
+REQUIRED *
-   * It will default to the first object in colorMaps if no colorMap is provided
-   * It will default to grayscale if neither colorMap nor colorMaps is provided.
-   *
      *  name: Common name of the color map
      *  path: Path to the color map src
      */
     colorMap: PropTypes.exact({
       name: PropTypes.string,
       path: PropTypes.string,
     }).isRequired,

+    /** Channel to load data from (R:1, G:2, B:3)*/
+    channel: PropTypes.number,

+    /** Increase/decrease voxels intensity */
+    intensity: PropTypes.number,

     /** Path to the model REQUIRED */
     path: PropTypes.string.isRequired,

     /** Position of the model in the scene */
     position: PropTypes.string,

     /** Minimum and maximum values of the model's dataset.
 Min and max values are required */
     range: PropTypes.shape({
       min: PropTypes.number.isRequired,
       max: PropTypes.number.isRequired,
       unit: PropTypes.string,
     }),

     /** Position of the model in the scene */
     rotation: PropTypes.string,

     /** Scale of the model in the scene */
     scale: PropTypes.string,

     /** Number of slices used to generate the model */
     slices: PropTypes.number,

     /** Spacing between the slices of the model */
     spacing: PropTypes.exact({
       x: PropTypes.number,
       y: PropTypes.number,
       z: PropTypes.number,
     }),
-  }),

     /**
      * The transfer function applied to the color map
      * Array of 2D points
      */
     transferFunction: PropTypes.arrayOf(
       PropTypes.exact({
         x: PropTypes.number,
         y: PropTypes.number,
       })
     ),

+    /** Whether or not to apply a transfer function to the model */
+    useTransferFunction: PropTypes.bool,
+  }),

   /**
    * Whether or not to use the libraries default color maps